ApurbaApd/ApurbaApd/README.md

 <p align="left">
    Welcome to my page!
-   I am a Masters student at Univeristy of California, San Francisco (UCSF), specializing in Imaging technologies, and I hold a Bachelor’s Degree from <b>National Institute of Technology (NIT) Durgapur</b> (2020-2024).<br>
+   I am a Masters student at <b>Univeristy of California, San Francisco (UCSF)</b>, specializing in Imaging technologies, and I hold a Bachelor’s Degree from <b>National Institute of Technology (NIT) Durgapur</b> (2020-2024).<br>
    I completed my schooling up to the 12th grade in Tripura, the third smallest state in India, located in the North-East.<br>
   Currently I am working in the field of Computational Neuroscience at the Centre for Integrative Biology and Systems Medicine (IBSE) at the <b>Indian Institute of Technology (IIT) Madras</b>.<br>